aspose-words/Aspose.Words-API-References/english/net/aspose.words/node/gettext/_index.md

 ---
 title: Node.GetText
 second_title: Aspose.Words for .NET API Reference
 description: Node method.
-Gets the text of this node and of all its children in C#
+Gets the text of this node and of all its children in C#.
 type: docs
 weight: 120
 url: /net/aspose.words/node/gettext/